bd-j/prospector/doc/faq.rst

 We recommend using the `dynesty` nested sampling package.

-In addition to the standard sampling phase which terminates based on the quality of the estimation of the Bayesian evidence, `dyensty` includes a subsequent dynamic sampling phase which, as implemented in |Codename|, instead terminates based the quality of the posterior estimation.
+In addition to the standard sampling phase which terminates based on the quality of the estimation of the Bayesian evidence, `dynesty` includes a subsequent dynamic sampling phase which, as implemented in |Codename|, instead terminates based the quality of the posterior estimation.
 This permits the user to specify stopping criteria based directly on the quality of the posterior sampling with